 with probability at least $1 - O(n^{-C_2})$, and

-for some constants $C_1,C_2,C > 0$. \end{theorem}
+for some constants $C_1, C_2, C > 0$. \end{theorem}

-As $f^*$ is unknown, the strategy to prove the empirical error estimation is to leverage the approximation theory to find its "proxy" in multilayer neural networks space, and then one can manage to compare estimator with this proxy by using the optimality of this estimator.
+Since $f^*$ is unknown, the strategy to prove the empirical error estimation is to leverage approximation theory to find its ``proxy'' in the multilayer neural network space, and then compare the estimator with this proxy using the optimality of the estimator.

-One can also regard the proof strategy as adopting a pesudo form of bias-variance decomposition.
-As the minimizer of our problem~\ref{problem} lacks analytic expression, its property is very hard to analyse in contrast to simpler models like (generalized) linear models for which other works can obtain explicit bias and variance expressions.
-So one strategy is to presume we have a form of $\mathcal{E}(f)$ which is the proxy neural networks mentioned above, then one can use the optimality of our estimator to obtain a form of bias-variance decomposition inequality (instead of equality).
-See appendix~\ref{appendix} for proof details.
+One can also regard the proof strategy as adopting a pseudo form of bias-variance decomposition.
+Since the minimizer of our problem~\ref{problem} lacks an analytic expression, its properties are very difficult to analyze, in contrast to simpler models like (generalized) linear models for which other works can obtain explicit bias and variance expressions.
+Therefore, one strategy is to assume we have a form of $\mathbb{E}(g(\cdot ;\hat{\theta}))$, which is the proxy neural network mentioned above; then we can use the optimality of our estimator to obtain a form of bias-variance decomposition inequality (instead of equality).
+See the Supplementary Information~\ref{appendix} for proof details.

-The proof of this theorem follows along the same line of the proof of the same named result in~\citep{huiyuan2023Nonasymptotic}.
-But they differ significantly in an estimation of $T_3$ component.
-We rely on classical concentration inequalities and a certain \textit{pesudo} Gaussian and Radamacher complexity estimation, the latter relies on some advanced tools in non-asymptotic high dimensional statistics.
-For completeness see supplemental information~\ref{appendix}.
+The proof of this Proposition follows the same line as the proof of the similarly named result in~\citet{huiyuan2023Nonasymptotic}.
+However, they differ significantly in the estimation of the $T_3$ component.
+We rely on classical concentration inequalities and a certain \textit{pseudo} Gaussian and Rademacher complexity estimation; the latter relies on some advanced tools in nonasymptotic high-dimensional statistics.
+For completeness, see the Supplementary Information~\ref{appendix}.

-From the proof in supplemental information~\ref{appendix} one can see that, when applying it to $L=2$ ReLU neural network, we recover the results of empirical error bound in~\citep{huiyuan2023Nonasymptotic}.
-Thus our argument provides another simpler solution, bypassing the need of a nontrivial bound estimation of hyperplane arrangement problem in euclidean space, an exploration of redundancy of optimal weights as well as a reformulation of original problem~\eqref{problem} in group-lasso form.
+From the proof in the Supplementary Information, one can see that when applied to the $L=2$ ReLU neural network, we recover the empirical error bound results in~\citet{huiyuan2023Nonasymptotic}.
+Thus our argument provides another, simpler solution, bypassing the need for a nontrivial bound estimation of the hyperplane arrangement problem in Euclidean space, an exploration of redundancy of optimal weights, and a reformulation of the original problem~\eqref{problem} in group-lasso form.